The Worst Cliche of Them All

 Hell freakin' NO, right?

-If they even consider their previous relationships in any sort of reflective way, 99% of the time they imagine whatever went wrong was the OTHER person's fault, or perhaps a random occurrence.
+If they even consider their previous relationships in any reflective way, 99% of the time they imagine whatever went wrong was the OTHER person's fault, or perhaps a random occurrence.
 They were victimized, and the hardship is upon them and them alone.

 If they bother reflecting at all, they will imagine that others should feel sorry for THEM, not that they did anything wrong or behaved badly themselves, oh no, nope nope nope NOPE never not EVER.

-It's not going to ward off anyone along the lines of the above, because no one identifies as that.
+It's NOT going to ward off anyone along the lines of the above, because NO ONE identifies as that.

 If you got your local dyke community all in one enormous auditorium and asked, "Who here wants to avoid overly dramatic women or gameplayers?" about 98% of them would eagerly and emphatically wave their hands as high as they would go, looking terribly pleased with themselves all the while.